 - Transfer the fried bitter gourd into the pan, add the sliced onions plus salt to taste, and combine together.

 - Cook this for 4-5 minutes on low heat until bitter gourd tender, while stirring continuously.

 - Turn off heat and serve the bitter gourd curry hot with chapatis/rotis or on the side with rice/quinoa – dal/rasam.

 - Add salt and spices according to your taste and preference.

-- Try to slice bitter gourd as thin as possible as it cooks faster.
+- Slice bitter gourd as thin as possible to expedite it’s cooking.

 If you tried this recipe, tag your food recreation on my Instagram @swaadista and let me know how you liked it!